Paekchŏng: Late Joseon Dynasty

 Near the end of the Joseon Dynasty, a mutual aid organization for the paekchŏng was established, called Sŭngdongdoga, with representatives from various communities.
 The organization was involved in taking action, coordinating improvements, and acting at times as the official representative of the paekchŏng in legal matters.
 In 1894, the Korean caste system was legally abolished by the Kabo Reform.
 However, social discrimination against the paekchŏng did not come to an end.
 The family register of paekchŏng was still separate and, under "occupation", their names were marked by the use of the word 屠漢 ("butcher") or a red dot.
-During the Tonghak Peasant Revolution, sixth of the 12 demands of the rebels was to no longer require the Paekchŏng to self-identify by being forced to wear the Paeraengi Hat, a strat hat.
+During the Tonghak Peasant Revolution, sixth of the 12 demands of the rebels was to no longer require the Paekchŏng to self-identify by being forced to wear the Paeraengi Hat, a straw hat.
 Nonetheless, the Kabo Reform ensured that paekchŏng could become officials, scholars, or artists if they had the ability.
 Although they were still largely limited to their traditional occupations, modified regulations in 1896 allowed non-paekchŏng to become licensed butchers, eventually leading to meat businesses which have pushed many out of one of the few occupations open to them.

 However, while improvements to the social status of the paekchŏng came slowly, it was different for the commoners (the lower of the yangmin), who had economically been little different from slaves.
 Respect for government officials plunged in the 17th century as they fled from the invading Japanese and Manchurians, leaving the civilians at their mercy.
 The government also awarded many militiamen yangban class status in exchange for their voluntary militia activities against these invaders.
 In time, with the rise of commerce, merchants bought forged family histories and official status documents as well.
 Eventually, around three fourths of the population were yangban in name.